 The wind, blowing in gusts over some parts of the coast, should be taken into account before a snorkeling trip in the Mediterranean.
 It can lead to dangerous conditions in the sea (waves), but which are also less pleasant (cold).

 This page covers the continental Mediterranean French coast.
 For Corsica, see the special page.
-The French overseas departments and territories also have dedicated pages: Réunion Island, Mayotte, Guadeloupe, Martinique and French Polynesia.
+The French overseas departments and territories also have dedicated pages: Réunion Island, Mayotte, Guadeloupe, Martinique, French Polynesia and New Caledonia.

 More than 170 spots have already been published on Snorkeling Report, but there are still many spots to be added!
 You too can contribute to populate the map by sharing your favorite snorkeling spots around the world.
 The more snorkelers will contribute, the easier it will be for you, and other snorkelers, to find sites and enjoy the underwater world!